PackmanDude/magic-8/README.md

 'Magic 8' game implementation in pure C

 ## Download
-Latest executable can be download [here](https://github.com/PackmanDude/magic-8/releases/Latest) (Windows, MacOS, Linux)
+Latest executable can be download [here](https://github.com/PackmanDude/magic-8/releases/latest) (Windows, MacOS, Linux)
 (to use from any location add it to your $PATH)

+Also, don't use pre-realeases, they're broken, like your life.
+Go fuck yourself and don't meet me again ever!

 ## Usage
 Correct behavior is